SoftwareAG/sagdevops-templates/templates/sag-db-sqlserver/README.md

 * Command Central 10.1 or higher
 * Database Component Configurator 9.10 or higher
-* webMethods database schemas 9.8 or higher
+* webMethods database schemas, created in version 9.8 or higher

 ### Supported platforms